“A must-read for fans of Lori Wilde and Jennifer Ryan.”

 He may not be a cowboy ... but that won't stop him from wrangling her heart.

 Chase O'Donnell is the proud new owner of the Caldwell Ranch—or maybe he's not so proud.
-With the untimely news of his inheritance, his first thought is to sell the ranch and be done with it ...until a chance encounter with a beautiful blonde has him second-guessing his plans.
+Annoyed would be more like it.
+With the untimely news of his inheritance, his first thought is to sell the ranch fast and get back to Dallas …until a certain beautiful bartender has him second-guessing his plans…

 READ AN EXCERPT